Pokagon State Park Road Trip from Indy

 Potawatomi Inn at Pokagon State Park

 The DNR operated inn is a great place for families to stay.
 We’ve always stayed with a group and have the absolute best time.
 All day long the kids are dragging us between the craft room (wooden and ceramic items available for sale) where the kids are painting things, the arcade and game room and the swimming pool.
 We’ve heard great things about the nature center that’s right outside of the Inn, but we haven’t made our way there yet.
+If you’re looking for a place to go skiing or snowboarding, this isn’t it, but the winter sports available at Potawatomi Inn are so much fun for all ages.

 Food and Dining at the Potawatomi Inn